Welcome to the Temple of Zeus's Official Forums!

 I'd like to see some sources on that, which works are those quotations from, what is the context in which they are written, and is there any original untranslated text available?

-Very likely a lot of those statements are completely mistranslated by "academics" who do not understand the nuance of Ancient Greek itself, or they are sentences taken out of context and thus misunderstood for what they actually mean.
+Very likely a lot of those statements are completely mistranslated by "academics" who do not understand the nuance of Ancient Greek itself, or they are sentences taken out of context and thus their actual meaning is misunderstood.

 None of that sounds alike what Plato or Aristotle would think of woman or have to say about them.